SysBioChalmers/LiverCellMetabolismSimulation/readme.md

 - Models and scripts for simulations of growth of HepG2 cells.

 - Abstract:
-Altered amino acid metabolism is an emerging characteristic of cancer.
-We measured the exchange fluxes of two liver cancer cell lines (HepG2 and Huh7) under different nutrient conditions.
-The amino acids glutamate, cysteine, arginine, phenylalanine and the branched chain amino acids (BCAA) were consumed at rates exceeding the requirement for protein synthesis, whilst alanine and glutamate were excreted.
-We investigated the intracellular fluxes using a genome scale metabolic model, and found that mitochondrial glutamate is consumed whilst cytosolic glutamate is excreted.
-Cytoplasmic glutamate originates primarily from deamination of BCAA and transamination of glutamine for biosynthesis of nucleotides.
-We find that inhibiting the glutamate transporter reduces growth of liver cancer cells.
-Based on our analysis we discuss a number of other potential drug targets.
+Many cancer cells consume glutamine at high rates; counterintuitively, they simultaneously excrete glutamate, the first intermediate in glutamine metabolism.
+Glutamine consumption has been linked to replenishment of TCA intermediates and synthesis of ATP, but the reason for glutamate excretion is unclear.
+Here we dynamically profile the uptake and excretion fluxes of a liver cancer cell line (HepG2) and use genome-scale metabolic modeling for in-depth analysis.
+We find that up to 30% of the glutamine is metabolized in the cytosol, primarily for nucleotide synthesis, producing cytosolic glutamate.
+We hypothesize that excreting glutamate helps the cell to increase the nucleotide synthesis rate to sustain growth.
+Indeed, we show experimentally that partial inhibition of glutamate excretion reduces cell growth.
+Our integrative approach thus links glutamine addiction to glutamate excretion in cancer and points towards potential drug targets.

 - KeyWords:

-**Utilisation:** maximising growth, predictive simulation, experimental data integration; **Model Source:** HMR2.00; **Taxonomy:** Homo sapiens  **Condition:** HepG2/Huh7 different glucose concentrations
+**Utilisation:** maximising growth, predictive simulation, experimental data integration; **Model Source:** HMR2.00; **Taxonomy:** Homo sapiens  **Condition:** HepG2 different glucose concentrations

 - Reference: Manuscript

 - Pubmed ID: NaN

-- Last update: 2018-09-27
+- Last update: 2020-03-05